masih84/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn using more training data.
+I laso correct streering angle for right and left with 0.2 deg.
+These images show what a recovery looks like starting from Left, Center and Right :

 ![alt text][image3]
 ![alt text][image4]